First Minister of Wales defends cuts that could lead to national museum closure

 Mr Gething spoke of “radical steps” he would take to improve public transport, as well as improving educational attainment, reducing poverty, and strengthening the economy, including through a “green industrial revolution”.

-During questioning from journalists, Mr Gething was asked about comments by Jane Richardson, the chief executive of Museum Wales, who warned that the National Museum Cardiff could close and up to 90 jobs could be lost following cuts.
+During questioning from journalists, Mr Gething was asked about comments by Jane Richardson, the chief executive of Museum Wales, who warned that the National Museum Cardiff could close and at least 90 jobs could be lost following cuts.

 He replied: “I think this neatly highlights when we’re talking about priorities and the reality of our budgets after more than a decade of austerity.